Functioning with Autism as an Adult

 • Disproportionately affects males (almost four times as frequently)

-An individual with Asperger’s often displays an obsessive interest in a specific subject or area of expertise, which may compromise a conversation’s natural ebb-and-flow.
-He may speak in an overly formal manner and lack awareness of the volume and intonation of his speech.
-He can also lack the ability to interpret sarcasm or figures of speech, which may cause confusion or distress.
-Furthermore, he will often adhere to a strict set of rituals or routines, any disruption of which may cause great distress.
+An individual with Asperger’s often displays an obsessive interest in a specific subject or area of expertise, which may compromise a conversation’s natural ebb and flow.
+The person may speak in an overly formal manner and lack awareness of the volume and intonation of speech.
+The individual can also lack the ability to interpret sarcasm or figures of speech, which may cause confusion or distress.
+Furthermore, someone with this condition will often adhere to a strict set of rituals or routines, as any disruption of which may cause great distress.

 Because Asperger’s can sometimes overlap with other conditions or be confused for obsessive-compulsive behavior or simply social awkwardness, it sometimes evades detection until adulthood, when major life changes like starting high school or college provoke a strong reaction.

 At ECCM, we work with individuals of all ages to help them find purpose and fulfillment in their lives.
-Adults with Asperger’s can achieve great feats in logic-based fields such as mathematics and computer science and can display a natural knack for music.
-To qualify for ECCM’s autism supports coordination, an individual must have been diagnosed prior to 22 years of age; otherwise, we can help him or her apply for an Adult Autism Waiver.
+Adults with autism can achieve great feats in logic-based fields such as mathematics and computer science, and can display a natural knack for music.
+To qualify for ECCM’s autism supports coordination, an individual must have been diagnosed before 22 years of age; otherwise, we can help him or her apply for an Adult Autism Waiver.

 Request More Info